prioritizr/prioritizr/docs/reference/presolve_check.md

 carefully checking the code, data, and parameters used to build the conservation planning problem.

-This function then checks for values that may lead to numerical instability issues when solving the problem.
-Specifically, it checks if the range of values in certain components of the optimization problem are over a certain threshold (i.e., \\1 \times 10 ^9\\) or if the values themselves exceed a certain threshold (i.e., \\1 \times 10^{10}\\).
+This function also checks for values that may lead to numerical instability issues during optimization.
+Specifically, it checks if the range of values in certain components of the optimization problem are over a certain threshold (i.e., \\1 \times 10^9\\) or if the values themselves exceed a certain threshold (i.e., \\1 \times 10^{10}\\).
 In most cases, such issues will simply cause an exact algorithm solver to take a very long time to generate a solution.
 In rare cases, such issues